 Safety from Bullies Activities

-The first defence and proactive way to avoid bullying is to teach empathy and kindness.
+The first step in preventing bullying is to teach empathy and kindness.

 Share Fill a Bucket: A Guide to Daily Happiness for Young Children, a picture book by Carol McCloud.